DurhamARC-Training/PythonCourse-jupyterlite/README.md

 ### Branch Deployment 404

-Branch deployments require the `gh-pages` branch to be initialized:
+The workflow automatically creates and manages the `gh-pages` branch:

-1. First push to `main` creates the `gh-pages` branch
+1. **First deployment** (to any branch) creates the `gh-pages` branch automatically
-2. Subsequent branch pushes add subdirectories
+2. Subsequent deployments update the branch with new content
-3. Wait a few minutes for GitHub Pages to update
+3. Wait a few minutes for GitHub Pages to update after the first deployment

+**Note:** The workflow handles the initial `gh-pages` branch creation automatically - no manual setup required!

 ### Search Engines Still Indexing Branches